NSTAdventure/BlockVendor-NeverLand-/Contributing.md

 2. No NSFW and other annoyance words or other things

-Violations will result in warn or ban
+3. (For Merge Request) Enable all feature included edit DON'T DISABLE THOSE ⚠️ Violations will result in warn or ban ⚠️